amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 46 - Inside the Connections we have handled the firstImage signal, and has receiced and assigned the values to QML properties.
-The signal handlers name is always 'on' + the title case of the signals name, in this case firstName, signal handler should be called onFirstImage*
+*Snippet 46 - Inside the `Connections` we handle the `firstImage` signal, we receice and assigne the values to QML properties.
+The signal handlers name is always 'on' + the title case of the signals name, in this case` firstName`, signal handler should be called `onFirstImage`*

+Let use these QML properties to control what Image the image viewer shows.

 > components/IndividualView.qml